marinofelipe/CurrencyText/README.md

 ```

 <br>
-Please refer to `Example/` and download if you want to take a deeper look.
+Please refer to the demo project at `Example/` if you want to take a deeper look.

 ## Contributing
-Cnntributions are always welcome.
+Contributions are always welcome.
 Please feel free to fork, follow [Kanban project](https://github.com/marinofelipe/CurrencyText/projects/1) or open new issues.
 Every PR will be first validated by the CI service which will run the demo tests.
 If you develop new features or solve any issues please verify if tests keep succeeding.
-Feel free to help adding more tets as well.

 ## License
 CurrencyText is released under the MIT license.
 [See LICENSE](https://github.com/marinofelipe/CurrencyText/blob/master/LICENSE) for details.